fmillion-mnsu/cis350-m25/I_ASSIGN2.md

 You may also choose to cover a technical topic, such as research into a novel way of attacking or infiltrating a secure system or network.
 In this case, the advice section should include a discussion on how the attack strategy might be used to attack a person and what a person might be able to do to try to mitigate or minimize negative impact.

 There is always a ton of interesting developments happening in cybersecurity, so I do not anticipate you'll have trouble finding a unique topic, However, if you are completely stuck and unsure of a topic, please contact me and I'll give you some ideas.

+## Submissions

+By **June 5th, 2025**, please submit your **chosen topic** and **one web link or other resource you will use** on D2L in the "Presentation Topic" dropbox.

+You will also submit your presentation itself - any materials you use (e.g. PowerPoint, link to online presentation, visual aids, links to videos, etc.) must be submitted to the main "Final Presentation" dropbox on D2L **prior to 11:15 AM on June 17th**.

 ## Scoring Rubric